bbat2575/SimpleGeometryProcessor/README.md

-# Description
+# Simple Geometry Processor

-A simple geometry processor:
-1. Generator: Generates a set of 2D points based on parameters.
+**Generator:** Generates a set of 2D points based on parameters.
-1. Searcher: Accepts a set of 2D points from stdin, calculates the three closest points and determines whether or not they form a triangle.
+**Searcher:** Accepts a set of 2D points from stdin, calculates the three closest points and determines whether or not they form a triangle.

-# Generator
+## Generator

 Specify the parameters of your set:
 * -N: the number of points to generate.